Abdirisakhd/Hello-World/README.md

 # Hello-World
-this is my first repository on Github
+this is my first repository in Github and git from today i am a part of github family